spiral/docs/docs/en/advanced/injectors.md

 # Advanced — Container injectors

-The Spiral Framework provides a way to control the creation process of any interface or abstract class children using an injection interface.
+Spiral provides a way to control the creation process of any interface or abstract class children using an injection interface.

-**There are several benefits to using the Spiral Framework's injection interface:**
+**There are several benefits of using it:**

 - **Flexibility:** The injection interface allows for the creation of a specific class based on a specific context, providing a high degree of flexibility in the instantiation of classes.